 About the Fishing on Woodson Ranch

 Access to the Ruby River can be a challenge throughout the valley, and that is one of the aspects of Woodson Ranch which makes it a unique place.
 While the property is privately owned by the Foundation, we provide managed access of up to four people per day.
 With the quantity of waters running through the property, this allows for folks to spread out and enjoy some of the solitude for which the ranch is known.
 This approach makes Woodson Ranch a solution to a known challenge—we provide access to the fishing, but limit it and manage the resource in a conservative way.
 The riparian area has been improved and the agricultural endeavors are conducted in such a way as to reduce impact on the fishery.
+In 2021, we completed a restoration of Clear Creek, and she is already showing signs of recovery.
+In 2024, we will retire our old “pond” system, and create a spawning tributary that we think fish from the Ruby River, and perhaps others upstream, will find irresistible.
+You can read more about that below.
 Rarely will one find such a combination of prime fishing habitat, access on private ground, and the possibility of catching large rainbow and brown trout.

 Beat System